 Arthur Rishi, M.MUS, ED.M

 He has held positions in arts administration with the Handel & Haydn Society, Opera Theater of Connecticut, New Haven Symphony Orchestra, Emmanuel Music, and Harvard College.
-He is director of the concert series at the Harvard Business School’s Class of 1959 Chapel, and Music Director of St. Mary of the Assumption Parish in Brookline Village, and Artistic Administrator of the Boston Landmarks Orchestra.
+He is director of the concert series at the Harvard Business School’s Class of 1959 Chapel, Music Director of St. Mary of the Assumption Parish in Brookline Village, and Artistic Administrator of the Boston Landmarks Orchestra.
 Mr. Rishi holds degrees from Harvard College, the Harvard Graduate School of Education, and Boston University.